sepich/prometheus-ecs-sd/Readme.md

 ecs_service_running_tasks{service="node-exporter"} 1
 ecs_service_pending_tasks{service="node-exporter"} 0
 ```
 These metrics are not cached, so each scrape would lead to `describe_service` API call.
+You can limit metrics to specific ECS Cluster via `--cluster` cli argument.

 ### TODO
  - No FARGATE support yet, as I have only EC2 ECS clusters